Published by Lea Taragin-Zeller:

 MENA S&R Regional Network– expansion of activities, 2023-2024

-Summary: We are requesting funding to support a series of events, aimed at expanding the network activities of MENA S&R. During 2023-2024, we will organise an international hybrid workshop, an onsite tour, a virtual seminar series, a student writing essay prize and a writing retreat.
+Summary This grant has supported activities which have contributed to a growing and vibrant community of scholars and students working on the intersection of science and religion in MENA.
+Between 2023-2024, network activities of MENA S&R were expanded.
+Activities included – an international hybrid workshop, an onsite tour, a virtual seminar series and a writing retreat.
 Inspired by recent studies of non-Christian contexts in the study of science and religion, our initiative brings together early career and senior scholars to reflect upon the ways the increase of research in non-Christian religious contexts has changed research methods and agendas.
-Through a series of think tank meetings and collaborative writing projects, this year we will reflect on the connections between pioneering scholarship on science and religion and recent works in non-Christain contexts, working together to articulate the potential impacts of non-Christian scholarship on main themes in the study of science and religion.
-In its initial stage (July 2021 – June 2023), MENA S&R
+Through our network activities, we reflected on the connections between pioneering scholarship on science and religion and recent works in non-Christian contexts, working together to articulate the potential impacts of non-Christian scholarship on main themes in the study of science and religion.
+For more on our work see an overview of our

 Read More